 As we stayed at a homestay in Aveiro that I don’t recommend, I’m giving you a few other options for places to stay in Aveiro here.

 Aveiro Tours from Porto

-All in in, due to the weather conditions and our interest, Aveiro and Costa Nova were not really worth to stop over for a whole day.
-If you have less time, I recommend to skip it, unless the weather is insanely beautiful and you want to see the sea side.
+All in all, due to the weather conditions and our interest, Aveiro and Costa Nova were not really worth to stop over for a whole day.
+If you have less time, I recommend to skip it, unless the weather is insanely beautiful and you want to see the seaside.

 Drinking and eating in Porto

 So what did we do in Porto?
-Besides walking around in the rain, we drank coffee at numerous coffee shops and had long lunches and diners in Porto.
+Besides walking around in the rain, we drank coffee at numerous coffee shops and had long lunches and dinners in Porto.
 And we drank Port.

 It was amazing, we loved it!
 We only stayed in Porto for 2 nights and had dinner twice.
-Both were absolutely divine so I’d definitely recommend to check if they have a place available for you and your party!
+Both were absolutely divine so I’d definitely recommend checking if they have a place available for you and your party!